The thing about Sourdough Bread which makes it unique is the Starter it is made from.

 I can understand this.
 I would translate these words into 'I can't understand Sourdough Starter and I don't have the confidence to keep going with it'.
 Otherwise, it could also be 'I rarely make sourdough, and I don't remember to feed it'.

 The first thing I suggest is to read every article you can about sourdough starter in this site.
 I also suggest you have a look on some sourdough forum sites, such as 'thefreshloaf.com.'
+In addition, there are lots of closed and open forums on Facebook these days, covering many specific subjects related to sourdough, baking, starters and so on.
 These forums are very handy, but be warned, some of the threads can be a bit lengthy or just plain misinformed.
 However, with patience and a bit of discernment, you will learn lots.